Luissalamanca23/Luissalamanca23/README.md

 > Passionate developer building the future through code and innovation

-- 🔭 Currently working on [WeblynAI](https://weblynai.com) - Building innovative AI solutions
+- 🔭 Currently working on **CITT Check** – A smart system for inventory and access control in innovation hubs.
 - 🌱 Expanding my skills in **Azure Cloud Services** and **iOS Development with Swift**
 - 💡 Specializing in Full Stack Development with modern technologies
 - 🎯 2024 Goals: Master cloud architecture and contribute to open source